19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (9) The person on whose application an order of the court under this section is made shall, within 21 days after the making of the order, lodge with the Registrar and with the Commissioner a certified copy of the order, and if he fails to do so he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-[16/87]
+[16/87; 46/2007]

 ### Qualifications of liquidator

 83\.
 No person shall be appointed as a liquidator of a management corporation unless he is an approved liquidator under the Companies Act (Cap.
 50).

-[16/87]
+[16/87; 30/2008]

 ### Application to subsidiary management corporations

 83A\.
-Sections 81, 82 and 83 shall apply, with the necessary modifications, where a subsidiary management corporation has resolved to terminate its limited common property, in accordance with section 84 of the Building Maintenance and Strata Management Act 2004.
+Sections 81, 82 and 83 shall apply, with the necessary modifications, where a subsidiary management corporation has resolved to terminate its limited common property, in accordance with section 84 of the Building Maintenance and Strata Management Act (Cap.
+30C).

-[47/2004 wef 01/04/2005]
+[47/2004]

 ### Interpretation of sections 81 and 82

 84\.
-For the purposes of sections 81 and 82 —
+In sections 81 and 82 —

 “former mortgagee” means a person who, or a body which, immediately before the subdivision of a subdivided building is terminated under this Part, was the registered mortgagee of a lot, forming part of the subdivided building;